jobrouter/typo3-process/Documentation/module.rst

 - The second icon is a link to the process of the JobRouter® Designer.

 The process link records are stored under the root page.
-You can edit a process link also inside the :guilabel:`List` module.
+You can edit a process link also inside the :guilabel:`Web > List` module on the root page.

 As you can see, half of the work is done.
 Now you have to configure one or more steps that are used to start an instance.